NAW4545/NoahsRepository/README.md

 ## Authors and Acknowledgments

-The contributors for SLOScraper 1.0, in no particular order, are:
+The authors for SLOScraper 1.0, in no particular order, are:
 * Isaac Vander Sluis (Project Manager)
 * Kaden Hurlimann (Testing Lead)
 * Philip Muzzall (Tech Lead)